apigeoneer/100-days-of-code/log.md

 ### Day 27: Dec 27, 2020

 **Today's Progress:** Implemented observable state variables in the 'Sleep Tracker ' app & started with RecyclerView in #Udacity #Android #Nanodegree.
+Implemented some logic in the Memory Game.

-**Thoughts:** IInstalled the Boosted app for productivity.
+**Thoughts:** Installed the Boosted app for productivity.
 It's nice.

 **Link to work:** --

-Implemented some logic in the Memory Game.
+### Day 28: Dec 28, 2020

+**Today's Progress:** Refactored different methods of the RecyclerView.Adapter.
+Didn't really undersatnd a lot.

+**Thoughts:** Slept early today.
+Couldn't commit / tweet.

+**Link to work:** --

+### Day 29: Dec 29, 2020

+**Today's Progress:** Started an app based on simple user authorization using #Firebase Fire.
+Should be able to complete it by tonight.

+**Thoughts:** Today wasn't v productive.
+Sibmitted a few proposals on Upwork.

+**Link to work:** --